There's a variety of financial support schemes to ease the cost of childcare for:

 Tax-free childcare

-Tax-free childcare is a new government scheme to help working families with their childcare costs.
-Parents can open an online childcare account to pay their registered childcare providers directly.
+Tax-free childcare is a new government scheme.
+It helps working families with their childcare costs.
+Subscribers open an online childcare account to pay their registered childcare providers directly.
 For every £8 parents pay, the government will add £2.
 The total amount in the account can only be spent on childcare.
-Parents can receive up to £2000 of government support per child, per year, or £4000 for disabled children.
+Parents can receive up to £2000 of government support per child, per year.
+Or £4000 for disabled children.
 For further details see Get tax free childcare: Step by step

 Universal Credit